marco2501/LoLUpdater/README.md

 	Open a Powershell prompt as administrator and type "Set-ExecutionPolicy RemoteSigned" then use the "Set-Location" command to move into the script directory, then type .\lolupdater.ps1 to execute the script.

-	You can open the script in Powershell Studio to edit the GUI
+	You can open the script in Powershell Studio to edit the GUI and check the source for the actual script.

 Checking to See if Installation Was Successful